LabedAJalil/Observer-net/README.md

 # Observer-net
-This appendix provides basic notions of Petri net formalism.
+This appendix provides a basic notions of Petri net formalism.